 Here you can learn about the history of caskets, coffins, hearses, famous funerals, and so much more.
-Tickets are a reasonable $10 per adult, $9 per senior (55+) or veteran, $8 per SCI employee with ID badge or business card, $7 per child aged 6 to 11, and free for children 5 and younger.
+Tickets are a reasonable $10 per adult, $9 per senior (55+) or veteran, $8 per SCI employee with ID badge or business card, $7 per child aged six to 11, and free for children five and younger.

-The best part about this museum is that it’s located in Philadelphia, which means you can pay it a visit if you’re heading to the 2016 NFDA International Convention & Expo in the same city.
-Tickets are $16 per adult, $14 per senior (65+), $13 per military member with ID, $11 per student with ID or child aged 6 to 17, and free for children 5 and younger.
+The museum is located in Philadelphia, and tickets are $16 per adult, $14 per senior (65+), $13 per military member with ID, $11 per student with ID or child aged six to 17, and free for children five and younger.

 Museum of Death

 The Museum of Death was so popular at its original location in Hollywood that they opened a second location in New Orleans.
 It was founded to fill the void of death education in the U.S. and features collections of body bags, coffins, mortician and autopsy instruments, taxidermy, and crime scene and morgue photos from famous murders.
 Tickets are $15 for everyone.